SeldonAi/Unipi-Project/README.md

 Embracing the wisdom of the celebrated Latin poet Horace, "Dimidium facti qui coepit habet," I venture into the open-source world, driven by eclectic interests and a curious mind.
 Starting this journey with the belief that to begin is already half the achievement, I am committed to continuous learning and the pursuit of excellence, always seeking to broaden my understanding across diverse fields.

 ## Projects Overview
 Below is a list of projects included in this repository:

-- **TicTacToe**: A simple implementation of the classic game to understand the basics of algorithms and user interaction.
 - **Data Mining**: An exploration into data analysis and pattern recognition within datasets.
+   - **Clustering e Predizione nel Mercato Azionario**: Un'Analisi Quantitativa.
+This project focuses on quantitative analysis techniques for stock market prediction and clustering.

 - **ASE Project**: Advanced Software Engineering project work, focusing on design patterns and software architecture.
+   - **TicTacToe**: A simple implementation of the classic game, exemplifying the basics of algorithms and user interaction as part of the ASE coursework.

 ## Contribution